Tahvo Putkonen

 Tahvo Putkonen (30 October 1795 in Suonenjoki, Finland – 8 July 1825 in Pieksämäki) was a Finnish farmhand, who killed tenant farmer Lasse Hirvonen on 26 December 1822 during the Finnish grand duchy period in Pieksämäki.
 He was sentenced to death on 30 July 1823.
 He made numerous appeals all the way to the Emperor, but was each time denied pardon.
-On 8 July 1825 Putkonen was beheaded, and his execution is believed to be the last example of capital punishment in Finland during peacetime.
+On 8 July 1825 Putkonen was beheaded.
+His execution is believed to be the last example of capital punishment being carried out in Finland during peacetime.

 Background

 According to preserved court and church documents from the National Archives, the killing took place on Boxing Day, 1822 when Putkonen was celebrating his name day in the village of Jauhomäki, Pieksämäki at his landlord's house.
 He had invited neighbors over, and was serving food and hard liquor to the guests.
 Putkonen was drunk, and had apparently been so earlier over the Christmas holidays as well.